briandipalma/spa-2014/workshop_part1.md

 	```

 	The containing promise won't resolve until the promise returned in the `then` resolves.
-	And when it does resolve it will resolve with the value of the returned promise.
+	And when it does resolve it will resolve with the value of the promise returned in the `then`.

 7. Make your async code look synchronous